Parziphal/parse/README.md

 }
 ```

-Remember that on Parse, the `username` field is the login name of the user, so you'll have to store their email under the `username` key if you require users to login using their email.
+Notice that the email is stored as the username, this is because on Parse, the `username` field is the login name of the user, so if you require users to login using their email, you'll have to store their email under the `username` key.

 ## Inspiration from